WesBaker0/Social-Network-API/README.md

 5. Use Insomnia Core or any other API testing tool to test API routes.

 ### Questions?
 If you have any questions, feel free to contact me directly at westonbaker0@gmail.com.
-You can find more of my work at [GitHub](https://github.com/WesBaker0).
+You can find more of my work on my [GitHub Profile](https://github.com/WesBaker0).